viidhii17/Assignment/README.md

-# Assignment by Digital Logic Technology
+# Assignment by Deeplogic Tech

 This application will return the latest 6 stories on Time.com using a REST API built with Spring Boot.